DFE-Digital/publish-teacher-training/guides/adr/0017-migrate-school-data-into-new-relationship-model.md

 The migration must not collapse those into one row when one row represents a main site.

+This is required because main-site relationships preserve existing provider behaviour and API behaviour.
+Some providers have processes around main sites, and the API exposes relationships with `site_code = "-"` as `Main Site`.
+These relationships also need their own UUIDs, so they cannot always be treated as the same location as the normal school relationship, even when both point to the same `GiasSchool`.

 ## Options

 ### 1. Perform a broad automatic migration and infer missing school links aggressively